Our Story: Risk Analysis to Save Your Company Money.

 Meet Our Team

-Mr. Cantor conceived, designed, and produced a seminar series which he presented to over 300 Marsh executives.
+Mr. Cantor conceived, designed, and produced a series of seminars which he presented to over 300 Marsh executives.
 They focused on computerized automated discounted cash flow analysis for comparative risk financing alternatives.

 Mr. Cantor has been a speaker at annual Risk and Insurance Society (RIMS) Conferences for 13 years.
 He developed and presented Seminars on Loss Forecasting and Risk Financing in cities across the USA and in London.

-Larry Rudwick co-founded a business in 1977, which later became the leading wheelchair parts and accessories supplier, capturing 45% of the US market.
+Larry Rudwick co-founded a business in 1977, which ultimately became the leading wheelchair parts and accessories supplier, capturing 45% of the US market.
 He also received three U.S. patents during this period.

 After that business was acquired in 1996, Larry started a business coaching and consulting firm, BusinessTune-Ups.com.
 He has worked with a wide variety of businesses and individuals, helping them to improve their marketing efforts, sales revenues, efficiencies, and profits, while reducing their risks, and increasing their value.